 English, writing about Brazil.

-He recently published a second book, entitled Live
+He recently published a book entitled Live

 Well in Rio de Janeiro: The Untourist Guide, which